weslen02/watson_assistant_err/README.md

 ### Probable cause:
-You are working on an HTTP request, not secure.
+You are working on an HTTP request not secure.

 ### Solution:
 Change your request to HTTPS